rugglesbohannon/Bitcoin-Research-Project/Ankit/index.md

 [Investment Portfolio](investment.md)

+- [] Know about investment portfolio.
+Ready to move forward!!
+Ignore the link below.
+- [] Don't know what investment portolio??
+[Help](investment.md)

 **Focus of this page**

 Bitcoin is a cryptocurrency that got the popularity in recent years due to much price increase.
 The value of bitcoin has increased by **685%** in a span of year.
 It was $7000 a year ago and now its value is $55,000.